tornado67/wyrm-vpn/README.md

 ## Installation

-Currently this project works only with WireGuard VPN servers.
+Currently this project works only with WireGuard VPN servers and Raspbian.

 Under `ansible/roles/wyrm/defaults/main.yml` set: